anacolell/locally/README.md

 ![Captura de pantalla 2021-06-21 a las 12 13 59](https://user-images.githubusercontent.com/68306689/122746337-33b8c900-d28a-11eb-8c0e-b3528866fc2b.png)

+This App was created by Ana Colell and collaborated by Britta Felzmann and Qendresa Shala as our final project during Le Wagon bootcamp.

+* Built with RoR, PostresQL as a database and deployed on Heroku.
+* For the frontend we used CSS, JS and Bootstrap.
+* Chat is built using Action Cable.
+* App was seeded with data of users from Barcelona for the purpose of demo.

 ### What is locally?
 Locally is a mobile app that brings together travellers and locals based on their mutual interests.&nbsp;